elotroalex/chiens/_texts/translation.md

 - And now
 - alone.
 - Everything is alone
-- I sharpen my voice
+- might as well sharpen my voice
-- all is abandon
+- all forsakes all
-- save my voice,
+- my voice toils,
 - my voice sways in the cornet of mists without crossroads
 - and I have no mother
 - and I have no son.